 Many companies are already addressing the elements of social justice, environmental stewardship, transparency, and fair labor practices in their company values.
 The Business Roundtable in the US announced the release of a new Statement on the Purpose of a Corporation signed by 181 CEOs who commit to lead their companies for the benefit of all stakeholders – customers, employees, suppliers, communities and shareholders.
-There are many possibilities for a company to show social responsibility.
+There are many possibilities for a company to show social responsibility and start climate change initiatives.
 We address three initiatives below.

 In one future world, we will live in the less expensive suburbs or rural areas and come into the city for work in our driverless vehicles.
 To avoid expensive parking fees, we’ll send our vehicles out to roam around, hang out at the mall and grocery store and come pick us up when work is over.